Connections to food and pet companies may warrant further investigation

-According to the most recent certification records for Quality Certification Services (QCS), a Florida based organic certifier, American Mercantile's organic certification is due for renewal but inspectors have not yet visited the company to start this year's renewal process.
-The third party certifier, QCS, is operated by the Florida Organic Growers Association based in Gainesville.
+According to the most recent certification records for Quality Certification Services, a Florida based organic certifier, American Mercantile's organic certification is due for renewal but inspectors have not yet visited the company to start this year's renewal process.
+The third-party certifier, QCS, is operated by the Florida Organic Growers Association based in Gainesville.

 The manner in which organic certification works is the certification does not expire, but it can be revoked in cases such as this.
 In regard to facility cleanliness, QCS says that one make or break component of organic certification is official confirmation of a sanitation inspection from a health inspector or health department from the given state.

 "If there is anything to be learned from this, it's that this is a very visible example of a system that needs improvement.
-Better communication is needed from FDA, third-party certifiers and the National Organic Program and vice versa," says Marty Mesh, Executive Director of QCS.
-Mesh says had he known about this from FDA in March, his organization could have taken action with unannounced inspections to verify or resolve outstanding problems.
+Better communication is needed from FDA, third-party certifiers and the National Organic Program and vice versa," says Marty Mesh, executive director of QCS.
+Mesh says had he known about this from the FDA in March, his organization could have taken action with unannounced inspections to verify or resolve outstanding problems.

 - Acer spicatum (Mountain Maple Bark),